gsauthof/dctp-dl/README.md

 ## How does it work? ##

-It just fetches the [HTTP Live Streaming][2] content from a page and the retrieved stream parts are just concatenated.
+It just fetches the [HTTP Live Streaming][2] content from a page and the retrieved stream parts are concatenated.
 If you are interested how the splitting with HTTP Live Streaming works you can look e.g. at [this segmenter][3].

-Since the stream parts are just concatenated, the remaining time display does not work in mplayer.
+Since the stream parts are concatenated as-is, the remaining time display does not work in video players like mplayer.
 Transforming the stream file a little bit should not be that complicated, though.

 ## Contact ##